-Except as otherwise provided, the MMPA prohibits the unauthorized "take" by any person, vessel, or other conveyance of any marine mammal in waters under the jurisdiction of the United States.
-16 U.S.C. §1372(a)(2)(A).
+Except as otherwise provided, the MMPA prohibits the "take" of any marine mammal: (1) by any person, vessel, or other conveyance in waters under the jurisdiction of the United States; or (2) by any person, vessel, or conveyance subject to the jurisdiction of the United States on the high seas.
+16 U.S.C. §1372(a)(1) & (a)(2)(A).
+The term "take" means to harass, hunt, capture, or kill any marine mammal, or attempt to do so.
+16 U.S.C. §1362(13).1

-The term "take" means to harass, hunt, capture, or kill any marine mammal.
-16 U.S.C. §1362(13).
 The term "person" includes any private person or entity and any officer, employee, agent, department or instrumentality of the Federal Government, of any State or political subdivision thereof, or of any foreign government.
 16 U.S.C. §1362(10).
 While the term "vessel" is not defined in the MMPA, NOAA employs the default definition of the term set forth in 1 U.S.C.§3.
 That section defines "vessel" to include every description of watercraft or other artificial contrivance used, or capable of being used, as a means of transportation on water.
-"Waters under the jurisdiction of the United States" includes the U.S. territorial sea and U.S. EEZ.
+"Waters under the jurisdiction of the United States" includes the U.S. territorial sea and the U.S. Exclusive Economic Zone (EEZ).
 16 U.S.C. §1362(15)(A) & (B).

-Any person or entity conducting marine scientific research in the U.S. EEZ or U.S. territorial sea would fit within the MMPA definition of "person" and thus would be prohibited from taking any marine mammal unless an exception applies.
+Any person or entity conducting marine scientific research in waters under the jurisdiction of the United States (which includes the U.S. EEZ and the U.S. territorial sea) would fit within the MMPA definition of "person" and thus would be prohibited from taking any marine mammal unless that person or entity obtains authorization to take marine mammals.2